Phenytoin coupons

 generic Dilantin, Dilantin Infatabs, Dilantin-125, Phenytoin Infatabs

-Phenytoin is used to prevent and control seizures (also called an anticonvulsant or antiepileptic drug).
-It works by reducing the spread of seizure activity in the brain.
+Phenytoin is a medication prescribed to prevent and manage seizures, acting as an anticonvulsant.
+It functions by limiting the propagation of seizure activity within the brain.

 My prescription